 These exogenous variables must obey certain technical restrictions.
-Sufficient conditions for deriving the asymptotic properties of the ARMAX model require that (Hannan et al., 1980; Poskitt and Tremayne, 1984): (i) the predetermined variables must be independent of the error process (the innovations); (ii) the predetermined variables must have covariance functions which are well-defined and jointly stationary in the limit; and (iii) the means of the exogenous variables are well-defined in the limit.
+Sufficient conditions for deriving the asymptotic properties of the ARMAX model require that (Hannan, Dunsmuir and Diestler (1980), Poskitt and Tremayne (1984)): i) the predetermined variables must be independent of the error process (the innovations); ii) the predetermined variables must have covariance functions which are well-defined and jointly stationary in the limit; and iii) the means of the exogenous variables are well-defined in the limit.